rezendi/ykarma/HOWTO.md

 2. Open another shell, navigate to the "ethereum" top-level directory of this repo, and run `truffle test`

-This should compile the YKarma smart contracts write them to the local blockchain, and run some JavaScript test code against them.
+This should compile the YKarma smart contracts, write them to the local blockchain, and run some JavaScript test code against them.
 The result should output the admin email in the file `server/.env` and also the results of the "Paces" integration test, which should pass.

 Note that the fundamental smart contract interface with which the JavaScript code interfaces, YKarma.sol, is very nearly at the maximum size limit for an